 When Lillian Feickert and her husband moved to Green Brook in 1908, the area was still part of the Township of North Plainfield.
-Lillian purchased the historic Ephreim Vail house on Greenbrook Road from Abram Vail, Ephreim Vail’s son.
+Lillian purchased the historic Ephraim Vail house on Greenbrook Road from Abram Vail, Ephraim Vail’s son.
 The property included a 64-acre tract that ran from Greenbrook Road to the top of the first Watchung Mountain and a water-powered cider mill with 3 acres on the south side of the road.

 Six years earlier, Lillian had married Edward Foster Feickert, a 28-year-old banker from New York.
 The couple had initially moved to Plainfield, where Edward had joined the newly formed Plainfield Trust Company.
 During the next several years, the company flourished, along with Edward’s career, and he quickly became vice-president of the bank, which was re-named the State Trust Company.

 For the first few years, Feickert spent much of her time tending to her new house and surrounding gardens.
 Following the tragic death of their infant child several years before, she had occupied herself with volunteer work for her church - the Grace Episcopal Church of Plainfield – and a number of women’s organizations.
 As the wife of a successful banker, she appeared to be headed for a quite life of obscurity.
 But just twelve years later, Feickert was to become a major player in New Jersey politics, as well as the first woman from New Jersey to run for the United States Senate.
 See Resident Profiles for more.